-The federal tax deadline has been extended to May, but the earlier you file, the better!
+The earlier you file, the better!
 If you haven’t already done your taxes, or booked an appointment with a CPA, do it now!
 Don’t forget to gather the following:

 - Gather all tax documents for income, including W2’s, 1099’s investment dividend forms, and self employment docs.

 - Organize all deductions including for charitable contributions, home office, supplies, subscriptions, personal development events and travel, mileage, educational expenses, student loan interest, property taxes and mortgage interest, medical bills, retirement account contributions, etc.

 - Your tax return from last year.
 This has your adjusted gross income and other important data.

 - Your social security number and SSN for any dependents,

 Don’t forget, you can file your taxes FOR FREE on the IRS Website.
 Any other website or software is going to charge you a fee.